airswap/airswap-protocols/protocols/indexer/README.md

 ## Add a Token to Blacklist

 Add a token to the blacklist.
-Markets that include the blacklisted token will be ignored.
+Index contracts that include the blacklisted token will be ignored.
 Emits an `AddToBlacklist` event.

 ```Solidity
 function addToBlacklist(